deepanman/pulp-fiction/scrum/challenges.md

 thinking.
 Task board now has refocussed thoughts on how to get rid of the task in the shortest time possible, the card on the board is a constant reminder to get it to done bucket

-Like how Simon Sinek's says in one of the talk - how the millienials are pulled towards the triggers of dopamine with the number of post likes and other comments.
+Like how Simon Sinek's says in one of the talk - how we are pulled towards the triggers of dopamine with the number of likes and other comments , which gives the feeling of reward.

 ## 5th Challenge Motivation factor